osg-htc/docs/docs/data/xrootd/install-standalone.md

 !!! note
     If you have configured authentication/authorization for XRootD, be sure you have given yourself the necessary permissions to run these tests.
-    For example, if you are using a grid proxy, make sure your DN is mapped to a user in [/etc/grid-security/grid-mapfile](../../security/lcmaps-voms-authentication.md#mapping-users), and make sure you have a valid proxy on your local machine.
+    For example, if you are using a VOMS proxy, make sure your DN is mapped to a user in [/etc/grid-security/grid-mapfile](../../security/lcmaps-voms-authentication.md#mapping-users), and make sure you have a valid proxy on your local machine.
     Also, ensure that the [Authfile](xrootd-authorization.md#authorization-file) on the XRootD server gives write access to the Unix user you will get mapped to.

 1. Verify file transfer over the XRootD protocol using XRootD client tools: